DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 * What are the habits and needs around early data input and submitting for TRN (prior to course start)
 * How do providers refer to their courses and how familiar are they with the Publish course codes?
 * Do users understand our review and confirm features, as well as our error messages?
 * Are we meeting user needs around navigation, specifically searching for and sorting trainee records?
-* Are we meeting user needs around recording assessment outcomes, especially alternative & negative ones?
+* Are we meeting user needs around recording assessment outcomes, especially alternative and negative ones?

 ## Who we tested with